 To determine whether fast mode makes financial sense for your workflow, consider this framework:

-Measure your bottleneck: Time a few standard mode sessions to determine what percentage of your time is spent waiting for responses versus thinking, typing, or reviewing code.
-If you’re waiting less than 20% of the time, fast mode won’t deliver meaningful productivity gains.
+Measure your bottleneck: Time a few standard-mode sessions to determine what fraction of your cycle is spent waiting for responses versus thinking, typing, or reviewing code.
+If waiting accounts for under a fifth of your total time, faster tokens won’t translate into productive gains.

 The Bigger Picture

-For high-leverage development work where time is the primary constraint, the cost differential becomes less relevant.
-A senior developer billing at $200/hour who saves even 30 minutes of waiting time per day can justify the fast mode premium.
+For development work where time is the binding constraint, the cost differential becomes less relevant.
+A developer whose hourly rate exceeds the per-session fast mode premium need only save a few minutes of waiting to break even.
 The economics shift dramatically when you measure cost in developer time rather than API tokens alone.

 The Verdict

-For automated workflows, batch processing, or any context where you’re not actively waiting for responses, fast mode is a poor value proposition.
-You’re paying a steep premium for speed you won’t actually experience.
+For automated workflows, batch processing, or any context where you’re not actively waiting for responses, fast mode remains a poor value proposition regardless of generation.
+You’re paying a premium for speed you won’t experience.

-The most pragmatic approach: try fast mode during the discount period for your most intensive interactive sessions.
-Measure the productivity impact.
-Then decide whether the full 6x premium is justified once the discount expires.
+The most pragmatic approach: run fast mode for intensive interactive sessions, measure the productivity impact, and decide whether the 2x premium fits your workflow.
 With the /fast toggle making mode switching trivial, you can optimize on a session-by-session basis rather than committing to one approach.